Financial outlook

 Income taxation

-In 2023, considering the effect of the deconsolidation and related impairments of the Russian assets and the temporary windfall tax law in Finland, the comparable effective income tax rate for Fortum is estimated to be in the range of 20−23% and excluding the windfall tax in Finland, in the range of 19−21%.
-In 2024, the comparable effective income tax rate for Fortum is estimated to be in the range of 19−21%.
+The comparable effective income tax rate for Fortum is estimated to be in the range of 18–20% for 2024–2026.
 Fortum’s comparable effective tax rate is impacted by the weight of the profit in different jurisdictions and differences in standard nominal tax rates in these jurisdictions.
 The tax rate guidance excludes items affecting comparability.